All Episodes

 You know what's amazing is this Tom's played in seven, seven Super Bowls.

-I've got a run.
+I've got to run.

-My last question, who's gonna win?
+My last question: who's going to win?

 I like New England.

-I'm going with New England too.
+I'm going with New England, too.

 When we were in New York, you and I sort of had a difference of opinion.